South London Press: History

+In 2019, the Greenwich Mercury was merged into the Press.

+The paper ceased in May 2025.

+Notable staff

 Many of its former reporters have gone on to make careers in Fleet Street, and it is still considered a training ground for the nationals.
 Max Wall and then Richard Woolveridge edited the bi-weekly in its glory days when its circulation was over 130,000.
 The novelist and critic Martyn Bedford used to work in the Lewisham office of the paper, while Brian Alexander, the former sports editor of The Sun and Mail on Sunday, was sports editor until 1986.
 Paul McCarthy, sports editor of the News of the World, John Pienaar, political correspondent and reporter on BBC Radio 5 Live, and David Bond, who was appointed as the BBC's sports editor in 2010, worked at the SLP in the 1980s and 1990s.
 Others who went on to Fleet Street include Ken Reynolds, Steve Grimes, George Binyon, Willie Robertson, John Twomey, Ian Malin, Debbie Andalo, Brian Stater, Ev Bramble, Carolyn Jones, Anna Pukas, JJ Young, Jonathan Buckmaster, Chris Ward, Stewart Morris, Claire Aaron, Anton La Guardia, Brian McConnell, Peter Burden, Ron Ricketts, Geoff Manners, John Rodda and Colin Wood.
+Steve Willmot, the paper's crime reporter, worked for the Sunday Mirror and IRN and later worked for New Scotland Yard and MOD in PR roles.
 Publicist Max Clifford was also an employee.

+Awards

 The South London Press won the Press Gazette Regional Press Awards 2009 Newspaper of the Year for weekly newspapers above 20,000 circulation.

-The South London Press incorporates former newspapers, South London News and South London Observer, and the South London Advertiser Group.